nidhi8404/College/SEM5/AdvDevops/theory.md

 2. **Temporary Bucket:** You can configure S3 buckets for short-term purposes.
 For tasks like temporary data processing, set up retention or lifecycle policies to automatically delete objects after a specific period, making the bucket temporary.

+**Kubernetes in Advanced DevOps on AWS**

+Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
+It's a critical tool in advanced DevOps practices on AWS, enabling efficient and scalable container management, continuous integration/continuous deployment (CI/CD), and microservices architecture.

+In short, Kubernetes empowers DevOps teams to automate and streamline application deployment, scaling, and management, making it an essential component of modern cloud-native development on AWS.

+**Difference**

 | Aspect                | Ubuntu                               | Windows                           |
 |-----------------------|-------------------------------------|-----------------------------------|